lloesche/valheim-server-docker/README.md

 As mentioned all the information is publicly available on the Valheim server query port.
 However the option is there to configure a `STATUS_HTTP_CONF` (`/config/httpd.conf` by default) containing [busybox httpd config](https://git.busybox.net/busybox/tree/networking/httpd.c) to limit access to the status web server by IP/subnet or login/password.

 # Modding

+Remark: Some Mods are using RPC commands, which needs gameport+2 for communication (e.g. if you're using gamport 2456, you have to open port 2458 too for the network: 2456-2458:2456-2458/udp) and in your firewall rules (if defined).

 ## BepInExPack Valheim
 **Enable with**
 | Variable | Value |